andredias/perfect_python_project/README.rst

 Instructions
 ============

-You must have pipx_ and cookiecutter_ installed:
+You must have pipx_ installed:

 .. code:: console